 In my many years working as a General Practitioner, I have spent time looking after all members of the family – parents, babies, toddlers and teenagers alike – listening to their worries about health, safety and happiness, both for today and for the future.
-I have found that the subject of vaccinations is often a sensitive one and can provoke strong opinions – especially when there is a ‘new kid on the block’.
+I have found that the subject of vaccinations is often a sensitive one and can provoke strong opinions.
+Especially when there is a ‘new kid on the block’.

-HPV stands for the Human Papilloma Virus, so the HPV vaccine helps to protect against this virus.
+HPV stands for the Human Papilloma Virus.
+So, the HPV vaccine helps to protect against this virus.
 The vaccine was first rolled out as part of the Swiss national vaccination schedule in 2007, initially just being offered to girls and young women.
 Since 2015, it has also been offered to boys and young men.
 But why is this vaccine and protection from HPV needed?

 There are over 100 different types of HPV that can infect different parts of the body.
 Some HPV types cause skin warts, others cause verrucae on the feet and 40 or so types of HPV can infect the genital skin and can be passed on through sexual contact.

 In fact, HPV is the most common sexually transmitted infection in the world.
 Around 70% of sexually active people will contract HPV at some point in their lives, most between the ages of 16 and 25.
 The majority don’t know that they’ve had it.
 They don’t have any genital warts or specific symptoms but they are still contagious and can pass the virus on to others.
 In 90% of people, the infection will clear spontaneously over the course of 2 years.
-However, in some, ‘high risk’ types of HPV persist in the body and, over time, can be responsible for pre-cancerous changes in the cells of the cervix (neck of the womb), the anus, the penis, the vagina, the vulva and the mouth.
+However, in some, ‘high risk’ types of HPV persist in the body.
+Over time, they can be responsible for pre-cancerous changes in the cells of the cervix (neck of the womb), the anus, the penis, the vagina, the vulva and the mouth.
 Untreated, cancer may eventually develop from these cells.

 Cervical cancer is the second most common type of cancer in women in Switzerland behind breast cancer.
 It is estimated that 6% of women will develop pre-cancerous changes in the cells of their cervix over the course of their lifetime and 1% will develop cancer.